 The fifth Earl of Lonsdale was a sportsman with large tastes, and this beautiful paradox gun befits the man, with its stout 10 bore barrels and beautifully embellished blued and casehardened finishes.
-This fantastic Holland and Holland sporting arm, available in Rock Island Auction's May 19-21 Premier Auction, would make a great edition to any outdoorsman’s collection.
+This fantastic Holland and Holland sporting arm, available in Rock Island Auction's first ever Premier Auction in Bedford Dec.
+8-10, would make a great edition to any outdoorsman’s collection.

 This massive Holland and Holland punt gun was made for the Earl of Lonsdale in 1883.
 The gun, measuring 115 1/2 inches from the muzzle to the rear of the stock, appears to be the gun pictured on page 244 of Volume 3 of the "Lonsdale Library of Sports, Games and Pastimes" published by Lord Lonsdale in 1929.
 It sold at Rock Island Auction Company in 2021.

 "A Victorian Earl in the Arctic: The Travels and Collections of the Fifth Earl of Lonsdale, 1888-89," by Shepard Krech III